corda/corda-settler/README.md

 super-majority of nodes on the Ripple network, then the transaction will be included in a validated ledger instance.

-The Ripple payment is actually made via a Corda flow which calls out to a Ripple node.
+The XRP payment is actually made via a Corda flow which calls out to a Ripple node.
 When Alice receives the transaction hash, she adds it to the Corda obligation along with a ledger number which the payment should be expected by.
 We do this because it is easier for the Oracle